 - Aerate warm season grasses from late spring to summer.

-- Aerate yearly in clay soils or in parts of your lawn that get a lot of traffic.
+- Aerate clay soils or highly trafficked parts of the lawn once a year.

-- If your lawn is thriving, aerate every two or three years.
+- A thriving lawn will need core aeration every two or three years.

 - When your lawn is thick and healthy, it should crowd out most weeds.
 The roots of the grass should also stay shaded, so they can better withstand the summer heat.